If you’ve been around here for very long, you’ve heard me talk about how important it is for your child’s room to be DARK!

 “Will blacking out my child’s room make them a sleep snob?”

 And I get it!
-Parents are concerned that if their baby gets used to sleeping in a nursery that is pitch black they won’t be able to sleep anywhere else; they’re afraid total darkness will become a sleep prop.
+Parents are concerned that if their baby gets used to sleeping in a nursery that is pitch black they won’t be able to sleep anywhere else.

 In one sense, you are creating total darkness to be a sleep prop, but it’s a good prop!
 Sleeping in a pitch black room helps all of us, adults and kids alike, sleep more soundly.